sniper-fly/comfortable_diary/README.md

-# flutterapp
+# comfortable diary

-A new Flutter application.
+A practice of creating diary app.

 ## Getting Started